agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/06-actors/principals/lesson.md

-Your actor will be deployed as a [canister](https://internetcomputer.org/docs/current/concepts/canisters-code) on the Internet Computer.
+Your actor will be deployed in a [canister](https://internetcomputer.org/docs/current/concepts/canisters-code) on the Internet Computer.
 This is essentially a public environment, so it's often crucial to regulate who has access to your actor.

-In Motoko, you can identify the caller of a method by adding the `shared` keyword to the function
+In Motoko, you can identify the caller of a method by capturing the message params with the `shared`
-definition:
+keyword:

 ```motoko
 import D "mo:base/Debug";